Tax Tax Advice

 Claiming trading losses for new businesses

-• You make a loss of £5,000 in your first year of trading and a profit of £10,000 in your second year of trading.
+Your company makes a trading loss of £5,000 in its first year and taxable trading profits of £10,000 in its second year.

 Carrying losses forward